tayloredwebsites/tws_estimation/README.markdown

 ### Future Features: ###

-* Create a Systems (or other name if problem) to organize Assemblies, say to have a HVAC estimate, or to have a Software estimate.
+* Allow multiple Products to organize Assemblies and their components, so that more than one kind of estimate is available.
 * An audit trail of transactions will be available for some tables, utilizing the Deactivation feature (probably using paper trail).
 * Reset Password feature.
-* Developing an engine for the common features.
+* Developing an engine for the common features between applications.